thraraujo/scripts/.keybindings/vim-kb-II.md

 ```
 :s/old/new                  This is the search command.
 It changes the first occurrence.
-:s/old/new/g                It changes all the occurrences.
+:s/old/new/g                It changes all the occurrences in the line
+:%s/old/new/g                It changes all the occurrences in the document
 :m,ns/old/new/g             It changes all the occurrences between lines m to n.
 ```